intel/SVS-Extension-for-PostgreSQL/docs/dev/ARCHITECTURE.md

 In addition to the graph edges and stored vectors, the SVS dynamic index maintains a small amount of per-vector bookkeeping (delete flags, insertion metadata).
 This overhead is small relative to the graph itself but grows linearly with `tidMappingCapacity`.

+**Cache eviction.** `VamanaIndexCache` is a byte-bounded, relid-keyed table governed by each database's residency budget (`vamana_databases.residency_memory`, or `svs.default_residency_memory`/`svs.max_residency_memory`; see [Section 6.2a](#62a-memory-management-parameters)), not a fixed slot count.
+A load that would push a database's committed resident bytes over its budget is refused before the cache is touched, with an error naming `svs.max_residency_memory`.
+Each index's exact resident bytes, as last measured by the worker, are also durably recorded in `svs_index_residency` so a `residency_memory` decrease can be validated even while that database's worker is not running.

 ---

 ## 9. Security Objectives